20 top tips for white paper designers

 ---|---|---|

-1 | Create a cover using a stock photo; ideally show the target reader at work | |
+1 | Do a cover with a photo; ideally show the target reader at work | |

 2 | Make text and headings large enough to be easy to read | |